 - If Restrictions are turned on, you'll be asked to enter the 4-digit passcode here.
 This is where it gets hard.
 If you're a kid or a corporate employee, you may not know the passcode your parents or IT administrators used (which is, of course, what they intended).
 If you don't know it, you're kind of out of luck.
 Sorry.
 If you do know it, though, enter it here.

 - If you want to enable some apps while leaving others hidden, slide the slider next to the app you want to use to On.
+In iOS 7 and up, the slide for the App Store is labeled Installing Apps.

 - If you want to enable all apps and turn off Content Restrictions, tap the Disable Restrictions button at the top of the screen and enter the 4-digit passcode.